benwang2/obsidian-f22/Rutgers/2022 Fall/336/Assignments/336 Simple SQL Queries.md

 Return SQL code as text file plus results which workbench gave you (you can include them in the same txt file).
 Query + answer.
 As long as it is readable by a grader, it is fine - text, word, screenshot....but text is easiest.

-### 1. Find all distinct drinkers whose phone numbers come from area code 917 and who like Budweiser or Bud (synonim!)
+### 1. Find all distinct drinkers whose phone numbers come from area code 917 and who like Budweiser or Bud (synonym!)
 ```sql
 SELECT DISTINCT drinker
 FROM Likes l, Drinkers d